 1x rewards for every dollar you spend thereafter

-Another nice thing about the Business Blue card is that your credit history won't be reported to the personal credit bureaus, so there's no need to worry about your business negatively impacting your personal credit should you run up your balance or fall behind on payments.
+Another nice thing about the Blue Business Plus card is that your credit history won't be reported to the personal credit bureaus, so there's no need to worry about your business negatively impacting your personal credit should you run up your balance or fall behind on payments.

-Finally, there's no annual fee for the Business Blue card, and foreign transactions incur a fee of 2.7%.
+Finally, there's no annual fee for the Blue Business Plus card, and foreign transactions incur a fee of 2.7%.

-Chase Ink Business Preferred: Travel & Other Rewards
+Chase Ink Business Preferred Credit Card: Travel & Other Rewards

 On top of the one-time bonus, you'll earn some pretty significant rewards for your everyday purchases:

-3 points per $1 spent on travel, shipping, online advertising, internet, cable and phone services
+3 points per $1 on the first $150,000 spent on travel, shipping, online advertising, internet, cable and phone services

 1 point for every $1 spent elsewhere